raffis/kjournal/docs/quick-start.md

 ## Filter
 Logs can be filtered server-side.
 This works for all kjournal commands.
-You can use the flag `--field-selector` which supports the schema as `kubectl get`.
+You can use the flag `--field-selector` which supports the same operators as `kubectl get` does.
 Howver on top of that kjournal also supports other operators including `>`,`<` or `in()`.

 ```sh